How we test bridge cameras

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-Aptly named, these cameras are designed to 'bridge' the gap between compact cameras and DSLRs.
-Like a compact, they're simple to use and are broadly similar in size, but, like a DSLR, they offer great manual control and advanced features.
-That’s why we recommend the bridge cameras you can trust to help you take great pictures and support you in your photography.

-We look for sensors that make the most of the light in every scene, and features and controls that enable you to get a brilliant photo in an instant, but also give you real creative power when you want it.
-While we want faster shutter speeds, higher ISO settings and a fast, precise auto-focus, we don’t forget about the basics.
-What is the zoom like to use?
-Is the camera easy to grip?
-How hard is it to replace the batteries?
-The video above shows how choosing a Best Buy bridge camera can make a massive difference to your photos.
+Watch the video above to find out what it takes for a bridge camera to earn our illustrious Which?
+Best Buy recommendation, and how a Best Buy camera could make a real difference to your photos.

-We conduct around 450 tests per camera and ensure every bridge camera goes through the exact same tests, combining assessments from image-quality experts with rigorous technical lab tests.
-We ensure that every camera review answers all the key questions you might have, including:
+Which? conducts around 450 tests per camera and ensures every bridge camera goes through the exact same tests, combining assessments from image-quality experts with rigorous technical lab tests.
+Our expert knowledge will help you avoid inferior image quality and cameras with useless features.

-- How easy is this bridge camera to use?
+- How easy is the camera to use?

-- Can I see what I need to in the monitor and/or viewfinder?
+- Can I see what I need to in the monitor or viewfinder?

-- Does this bridge camera shoot great video, and does the audio match up?

 - Will its features help me take better photos?